Using "clickers" in the classroom

 - The Weigle Information Commons Clickers Page also has templates for "Jeopardy" and "Who Wants to be a Millionaire" educational games using the clickers.

-- Detailed guides and tutorials are available on the TurningTechnologies website, and we'll be happy to assist you in learning to use the software.
+- Detailed guides and tutorials on the software and the clickers are available on the TurningTechnologies website, and we'll be happy to assist you in learning to use the software.

 - In class, the instructor has the USB receiver plugged into the classroom computer or laptop, and then runs the TurningPoint software from that computer.

-- When you reach a question, students send a response from their handsets.
+- When you reach a question, you start polling for that question and students send a response from their handsets.
 Only the last response a student enters counts.

 - As the students vote, the receiver on classroom computer or laptop registers the responses and tabulates them.

-- After the voting is finished, a slide comes up with a chart of the responses.
+- After the voting is finished and you close polling, a slide comes up with a chart of the responses.

 - You can also easily add another slide after that indicating the correct response (in this case, with an arrow).